The Conduct, Rules, and Regulations

 of the Fellowship Match in Pediatric Neurosurgery

-As of January 2015 there are twenty-seven fellowships in Pediatric Neurosurgery in North America which are accredited by the Accreditation Council for Pediatric Neurosurgical Fellowships (“ACPNF”).
+As of January 2019 there are twenty-nine fellowships in Pediatric Neurosurgery in North America which are accredited by the Accreditation Council for Pediatric Neurosurgical Fellowships (“ACPNF”).
 Successful completion of one of these fellowship programs fulfills candidacy requirements for the American Board of Pediatric Neurological Surgery (ABPNS) and marks the beginning of a fulfilling career in Pediatric Neurosurgery.

 Only those neurosurgeons who complete fellowships in Pediatric Neurosurgery that are ACPNF approved and who obtain their fellowship position through the San Francisco Matching Program (SFMP) process will be approved for tracking for ABPNS certification.

 Spring PGY-6 Contact program directors, gather application materials, begin submitting applications.

 - June PGY-6* Register for match, obtain a match number from sfmatch.